-4.2 Composition
+4.02 Composition

 Chartiers Township can be characterized as a suburban residential community.
 In the Township, the housing stock consists of predominantly single-family housing units.
 The Census Bureau defines a housing unit as, "a house, an apartment, a mobile home or trailer, a group of rooms, or a single room occupied as a separate living quarters, or if vacant, intended for occupancy as separate living quarters."
-As of 2000, 84.4 percent of the total 2,938 housing units, or 2,480 units, were single-family units.
-Only 7.2 percent were multiple family dwelling units.
-Additionally, 8.4 percent of housing units were mobile homes.
-Table 4.1 illustrates in detail the composition of housing type from 1980, 1990 and 2000, so that these statistics can be contrasted over the past thirty (30) years.
+As of 2010, 76 percent of the total 3,484 housing units were single-family units.
+Only 10.6 percent were multiple family dwelling units.
+Additionally, 6.7 percent of housing units were mobile homes.
+Table 4.01 illustrates in detail the composition of housing type from 1980, 1990, 2000 and 2010, so that these statistics can be contrasted over the past 30 years.
 These statistics will help classify what type of dwelling units currently exist in the Township and will help evaluate what sort of residential development has occurred.